Opportunities vary from year to year:

 Substance Use Disorders

-Anesthesiology, Biochemistry, Cell and Developmental Biology, Emergency Medicine, Family Medicine, Immunology, Medicine, Neurology, OB/GYN, Ophthalmology, Orthopedics, Pediatrics, Physical Medicine, Psychiatry, Radiology, Radiation Oncology, Regenerative Medicine and Stem Cell Biology Center, and Surgery.
+Anesthesiology, Biochemistry, Dermatology, Family Medicine, Immunology, Medicine, Neurology, Ophthalmology, Orthopedics, Pathology, Pediatrics, Radiology, Regenerative Medicine and Stem Cell Biology Center, and Surgery.
 See Available Projects.

 The SOM Research Track provides students with in-depth long-term exposure to research.
 This is an open and competitive program for all first year medical students.
 Students admitted the program will: